rulewis/journey-optimizer.en/help/using/building-journeys/journey-gs.md

 You can also:

 1. In the **[!UICONTROL Journeys]** list, click on the journey you want to close.
-1. On the top-right, click on the down arrow.
+1. On the top-right, click the down arrow.

     ![](../assets/finish_drop_down_list.png)